morete/kubevirt-basics-training/content/en/docs/storage/mounting-storage.md

 configmap-fs       226G  123G   94G  57% /configmaps/application
 ```

-Explore how the cloud init secret and the config map have been mounted in the VM by using the following commands:
+Explore how the cloud-init secret and the configmap have been mounted in the VM by using the following commands:

 ```bash
 ls -l /secrets/cloudinit/
 cat /secrets/cloudinit/userdata
 ```

 ```bash
 ls -l /configmaps/application/
 cat /configmaps/application/singlevalue
 cat /configmaps/application/application.properties
 ```

-Next try to edit the config map within kubernetes.
+Next, try to edit the configmap within Kubernetes.
 You can open a new terminal in your webshell or leave the console
 and head back later.
-Issue the following command to alter the ConfigMap:
+Issue the following command to alter the ConfigMap resource:

 ```bash
 kubectl patch cm {{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-application --type json --patch '[{ "op": "replace", "path": "/data/singlevalue", "value": "kubevirt-training" }]' --namespace=$USER
 ```

-After some time the change should be seamlessly be propagated to your vm.
+After some time, the change should be seamlessly propagated to your VM.
 Head back to the console and check the value
-of your mounted config map:
+of your mounted configmap:

 ```bash
 cat /configmaps/application/singlevalue
 ```

 ```
 kubevirt-training
 ```